dkandalov/rosettacode-kotlin/readme.md

 ### Step 3: Add/modify tasks

 - Make changes and check that project still compiles (and tests pass).
-- Commit, push and send pull request.
+- Commit, push and send pull request on GitHub.
-- Make your changes on Rosetta Code website.
+- Update Rosetta Code website:
+    - in Gradle run `./gradlew push`.
+    - in IDE run `scripts/PushToRosettaCode.kt`.

+  You need to have an account on Rosetta Code website to make modifications.
-  This is currently a manual step, i.e. there is no automated way to upload modifications.
+  Adding new tasks is currently a manual step, i.e. you can only do it from browser.
   (It might be a good idea to use `<lang scala>` tag because Kotlin doesn't have syntax highlighting on Rosetta Code website at the moment.)
-- Rerun `PullFromRosettaCode.kt` script to make sure repository is still in sync with website.

 ### Step 4: Profit